 English Toy Spaniels were made famous by Britain’s King Charles I (and later, his son).
 However, they do have a much longer history than the Cavalier King Charles.
 In fact, these spaniels have been here since the 15th century, while gaining AKC recognition in 1886.

 The original English Toy (King Charles) was named after King Charles II.
 While they had long muzzles in the past, they were eventually bred with a short snout, as seen in today’s variation.
 English Toys were also compact, stocky and square-ish dogs.

 When it comes to temperament, the English Toy has one of the best among spaniel breeds.
 Not only are they affectionate, but also fun-loving and a little bit clownish.
 These petite spaniels have a silly side that most owners can appreciate.

 6. Clumber Spaniel

 Highlights: Comical, Courteous, Calm

 Among all the flushing spaniel breeds, the Clumber Spaniel is the largest.
 They stand at 17 to 20 inches tall, but can weigh up to 90 pounds depending on the gender.
 But just because they’re big dogs doesn’t mean they aggressive in any way.

 In fact, it’s quite the opposite.
 Clumber Spaniels are known for their mellow and calm nature.
 They know when to turn up their energy on the field, and when to relax in the home.
 As such, there are few spaniels as balanced as the Clumber.

 Their origins can be traced back to the late 1700s in Nottinghamshire, England.
-They were first bred by the Duke of Newcastle (along with his gamekeeper), who named the spaniel after his estate, called Clumber Park.
+They were first bred by the Duke of Newcastle (along with his gamekeeper), who named this spaniel dog breed after his estate, Clumber Park.